atlasH2020/atlas_service_client/README.md

 ## Getting started

-The service client can be used in an ATLAS enabled software system with a simple pip install command as follows:
+The service client library can be used in an ATLAS enabled software system with a simple pip install command as follows:

 pip install -e git+https://github.com/atlasH2020/atlas_service_client.git#egg=service_client